Tuesday, October 27, 2020

 Takeaways include how to:

-Social media is becoming part of many staff roles within higher.
+Social media is becoming part of many staff roles within higher ed.
 This presents a variety of challenges for higher education social media managers as those managing social media accounts at colleges and universities are a mixture of novice, intermediate, and advanced users.
 Additionally, students, faculty, staff, alumni, and friends interact with social media in different ways and every college major interacts with social media in unique ways.
 In order to overcome these challenges, social media teams need to work together and be "social" behind the scenes.

 Within Penn State's College of Health and Human Development, we’ve worked to break down department silos and develop ways to learn from each other.
 Together we've helped novice users become more familiar with social media and helped the experts look at things in a different light.
 This allowed our team to feel empowered and develop their own approaches to social media and spearhead various initiatives.